MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-inf-configuration.md

 HKR,,VersionsFeatureValueCapabilityUsageRangeMinimum,0x00010001, 0x42

 ; Specify the location of the firmware offer and payload file in the registry.
-; The files are kept in driver store.
-When deployed, %13% would be expanded to the actual path ; in driver store.
+; The files are kept in the driver store.
+; When deployed, %13% would be expanded to the actual path ; in driver store.
 ;
 ; You can change subkey name under CFU (e.g. "CfuVirtualHidDevice_MCU"), and specify your own offer